ropensci/roweb3/content/blog/2020-11-03-coronaviruses-and-hosts/index.md

 Emerging viruses might be on everyone's mind right now, but as an epidemiologist and disease ecologist I've always been interested in how and why pathogens move from animal hosts to humans.
 The current pandemic of the disease we call COVID-19 is caused by _Severe acute respiratory syndrome (SARS) coronavirus 2_ (SARS-CoV-2), a virus that has emerged from wildlife like SARS coronavirus and Middle East respiratory syndrome (MERS) coronavirus did previously.
-Although these viruses are now widely known, there's many more coronaviruses out there in nature, many of which we know little about.
+Although these viruses are now widely known, there are many more coronaviruses out there in nature, many of which we know little about.

 There's perhaps no better time to dive into understanding where viruses like these originate.
 Genome sequence repositories represent a wealthy source of data to understand the diversity of viruses and their relationships with their hosts.